 How long does the Anker Soundcore Liberty 4 Pro battery last?

-The Anker Soundcore Liberty 4 Pro earbuds are rated to last 7.5 hours of playback time with ANC enabled.
-Combined with the charging case, you can get up to 30 hours of battery life with ANC and up to 40 hours without ANC.
-Our battery testing is currently ongoing, so check back soon for an update.
+In our battery testing, the Anker Soundcore Liberty 4 Pro lasted 5 hours and 42 minutes with ANC enabled.
+Combined with the charging case, Anker says you can get up to 30 hours of battery life with ANC and up to 40 hours without ANC.

 Charging the earbuds in the case for just 5 minutes can provide up to 4 hours of playback time, which is extremely fast charging.